Paola Bassanese is a freelance author and writer specialising in food, lifestyle and entertainment.

 Step 8: Engage With Your Audience

 Do you want to be a better YouTuber?
 Reply to comments.
+This also gives a signal to the YouTube algorithm that your content is valuable.
 Make your replies as detailed and informative as possible and thank people for watching your videos.
 YouTube rewards videos that get more interaction by placing them higher in search results.

 Step 9: Support Other YouTubers